Carantec

 Carantec ([kaʁɑ̃tɛk]; Karanteg) is a commune in the Finistère department of Brittany in north-western France.

 Carantec is located on the coast of the English Channel.
 It contains a small island within its boundaries, Île Callot, which can be reached by a causeway during most low tides (except at neap tide).
-Carantec is bordered by the communes of Henvic and Taulé to the south, and is near to the town of Morlaix.
+Carantec is bordered by the communes of Henvic and Taulé to the south, and is near the town of Morlaix.